microsoft/genaiscript/CONTRIBUTING.md

 yarn package
 ```

-You will find the built package files, `genaiscript.vsix` and `genaiscript.insiders.vsix`,
+You will find the built package files, `genaiscript.vsix`,
 in the `packages/vscode` folder.

 ## Release